Posted on Tuesday, September 10th, 2024 at 9:00 am

 - Keep Detailed Medical Records: Document all treatments, diagnoses, and communications with your healthcare providers.

-- Obtain Professional Opinions: Ensure your treating physicians provide clear, detailed statements about how your condition limits your ability to work.
+- Obtain Professional Opinions: Ensure your treating physicians provide clear, detailed statements about how your condition limits your ability to work, including the opinions of your treating professionals.

 - Regular Treatment Compliance: Continuously follow prescribed treatments and attend therapy sessions, as the insurance company could deny benefits based on gaps in treatment.